NeniEmSu/Nuxt-Virus/README.md

 # nuxt-Virus

-> Virus project using Nuxt js for ssr, and proper seo integration.
+> Virus car detailing project with full blog connected to Cockpit cms via api, full shop consuming data from cockpit cms api and full range of services using Vuejs & Nuxt js for ssr, and proper seo integration.

 ## Links